 The Smartflower offers two unique features that distinguish it from other ground mounted solar panel systems with tracking capabilities.
 The first is that it has a self-cleaning function, which ensures that dirt or other grime on the panels won’t cause reduced energy production.
 The second is that it’s self-contained.
 According to the Smartflower website, installation takes just two to three hours, and disassembly is similarly easy.
 As a result, you can take the system with you if you move and install it at your new property.

 The two added features that make the Smartflower unique – tracking and self-cleaning – are only covered under a five-year warranty.
 By comparison, other manufacturers of dual-axis solar trackers offer 10-year warranties on their products.
 And without the tracking and self-cleaning functionality, the Smartflower is simply a standard ground mounted system at twice the price.
 The company does offer a 25 year warranty for its solar cells and a 10 year warranty for its inverter, both of which are industry standard.

 The Smartflower was initially designed for use in European households.
 According to Smartflower’s website, the average middle European household uses approximately 3,500 kilowatt-hours (kWh) each year, and the product is intended to match that level of electricity demand.
 Depending on where you live, a Smartflower produces anywhere from 3,400 to 6,200 kWh annually.

 By comparison, the U.S. Energy Information Administration states that the average American household uses just over 10,800 kWh each year – nearly triple the average of homes in Europe.
-As a result, in addition to being more expensive on a dollars per watt basis, a single Smartflower can only cover 40 to 60 percent of your electric bill assuming your household electricity needs are on par with American averages.
+As a result, a single Smartflower can only cover 40 to 60 percent of your electric bill assuming your household electricity needs are on par with American averages.
 That being said, homeowners always have the option of installing more than one.